kimsehwan96/kimsehwan96/README.md

   - Istio (in progress)

 - Architecture
-  - MSA (Micro Service Architecture) with AWS Lambda
+  - MSA (Micro Service Architecture) with service mesh (istio) in kubernetes environment.

-- Datalake
-  - delta (in progress)
-  - spark (in progress)

 - Opensource Stacks
   - elk (in progress)
   - kafka (in progress)